Denture Clinic in Delta, BC

-First, you will go in for a consultation with your denturist, dentist, or orthodontist to determine exactly what type of dentures are right for you and, if you require complete dentures, whether immediate or conventional dentures would fit your needs better.
+First, you will go in for a consultation with your denturist, dentist, or orthodontist to determine exactly what type of dentures are right for you.
+Your denturist will also confirm if you require partial dentures or complete dentures and whether immediate or conventional dentures would fit your needs better.

 Your new dentures should be worn all day and taken out at night.
 At first, dentures might feel loose, uncomfortable, or cause some soreness.
 This is normal and will dissipate after the first few weeks of wearing them as your mouth muscles adjust.